Moussa-13/Group-3_LCS-2/README.md

-This repository is intented to help us practice shell scripting
+This repository is intended to help us practice shell scripting